Webinative/dockerise-django/docs/part_4.md

 All changes described in this post have been committed to the GitHub branch `part_04/containerise` of [this repository](https://github.com/Webinative/dockerise-django).

 Like this article?
 Have a comment to share or a question to raise?
-Join our [Discord channel](https://discord.gg/THrPnBAZ).
+Join our [Discord channel](https://discord.gg/DfwgnNHd4k).

-Todo:

-- upload images
-- edit image source in post
-- add meta content
-- add og images
-- publish
-- update part 1, 2 and 3 with discord invite.